evkx/evkx.github.io/content/models/renault/5/5_E-Tech_52kWh_150hp/_index.md

 You can choose between two sound systems for the Renault 5 E-Tech 52kWh 150hp:

-- **DAB Audiosystem:**: Features six speakers and delivers a maximum output of  watts.
+- **DAB Audiosystem:** Features six speakers and delivers a maximum output of  watts.
-- **BOSE Premium Sound System:**: Features ten speakers and delivers a maximum output of  watts.
+- **BOSE Premium Sound System:** Features ten speakers and delivers a maximum output of  watts.

 Additionally, the model includes 4 USB-C connections as standard.